 through paintings and drawings.
 This is an opportunity of its kind to discover the talent of budding and upcoming generation through their sincere and creative thoughts about environment, love and concern for National Symbol

-Children of preparatory classes to class X can participate through school, Hobby Centre and as well as individual also This Competition is ARTINFOINDIA.COM's Annual feature
+Children of preparatory classes to class XII can participate through Schools, Hobby Centres and as well as individual also.

-We display paintings of children at reputed art gallery and place where lots of people came to see.
+We display selected 300 Artworks of All India Children Art Contest at prestigious location in New Delhi where lots of people came to see.

 The National Flag is a horizontal tricolour of deep saffron (kesaria) at the top, white in the middle and dark green at the bottom in equal proportion.
 The ratio of width of the flag to its length is two to three.
 In the centre of the white band is a navy-blue wheel which represents the chakra.